top of page

 Pocket Park

-Located on the corner of Linden Street and Wyoming Avenue on a dilapidated, vacant lot, the park will enhance a historic area in the downtown.
+Located on the corner of Linden Street and Wyoming Avenue, the park enhances a historic area in the downtown.
 The site is adjacent to St. Peter's Cathedral, the William J. Nealon Federal Courthouse and Post Office, St. Luke's Episcopal Church, and a memorial garden.
+Designed with the community in mind, the new greenspace features a quaint pavilion.
+The park is ideal for lunch breaks and small community events.

 Thousands of Flowers